Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Theoretical background and methods

-where $N(\cos\io > 0)$ is the number of face-on observations, etc. From an underlying distribution on $\cos\iota$ and the birefringence result in Eq.~\eqref{eq:Inclinations}, we induce a distribution on $\cos\io$ and thus $\Delta$ (birefringent theories that lead to a different relationship between $\iota$ and $\io$ will give a different induced distribution).
-Solving for $\cos\io$ we get
+where $N$ is the total number of GW observations, $N(\cos\io > 0)$ is the number of face-on observations, and $N(\cos\io < 0)$ is the number of face-off observations.
+An underlying distribution on $\cos\iota$ and the birefringence effect in Eq.~\eqref{eq:Inclinations} will thus induce a distribution on $\Delta$.
 Working solely with a quantity such as $\Delta$ provides a robust framework for many beyond-GR theories, and does not require making assumptions about the underlying theory, as is done when producing template waveforms.
-Note that we do not consider beyond-GR modifications to the gravitational waveform \textit{itself} as generated from the source, assuming such modifications to be small since they are not amplified with distance (unlike birefringence, which is a propagation effect).

-The effect of birefringence on the observed inclination depends on the product of the opacity parameter and the comoving distance to each event; a full analysis would take account of the varying distances to the events in GWTC-2, which we consider in Appendix~\ref{sec:appendix_distance}.
-To obtain an approximate constraint averaging over BBH detections, however, it is sufficient to approximate a common comoving distance, $d_C$, for all events.
+In practice, when analyzing gravitational wave data, we have, for each GW event, a posterior \textit{distribution} on $\cos \io$, $p(\cos \io \mid d)$ (where $d$ corresponds to the data), rather than a single value.
+Thus, our goal is to go from individual $p(\cos \io \mid d)$ distributions to an overall distribution $p(\Delta \mid d)$.